Hey there everybody! Today we are going to talk about what is Nu-Goth, the darker new sister style of Pastel Goth,

 Nu Goth features a combination of both Gothic and Soft Grunge influences with a splash of Japanese Gothic.
 Unlike the purely black Gothic style, this style sometimes may include dying the hair silver, lavender or light pink.
 Its unique features such as upside down crosses, John Lennon style round glasses, doc martens, bondage inspired harnesses and black lipstick make it somewhat frazzled but wearable.

 @herondaleann rocking our Such Cute Neon Green Tank Top

 It may appear as hipster style, but the main characteristics of this style are clearly underground in nature.
 Felice Fawn, an Internet celebrity of Tumblr notoriety, has added to its popularity as a fashion trend.
 Bunny Meyer, a popular YouTuber, has also added to the popularity of this fashion.
 Looking at some of these trend setting fashions on Pinterest will give you a detailed picture of its makeup.

 Soft Grunge + Goth = Nu Goth

 For a unique, total look, begin by taking samples from Grunge fashion such as crop tops, oversized sunglasses and shorts with high waists, and add some casual Goth.
 We all know Goth is all about black, and guess what, this fashion trend is too!
 However, do you know that not only is it about black, but it is also about pink hair and pastel colors?
-In other words, it's also Pastel Goth!
-It’s also about symbols, platform shoes, backpacks, denim shorts, mermaid hair, leggings, studs, occult symbols and black lipstick.
-You can purchase all of these items online at Ninja Cosmico's Store.
+In other words, it's also how to be pastel goth!
+And it’s also about symbols, platform shoes, backpacks, denim shorts, mermaid hair, leggings, studs, occult symbols and black lipstick.
+You can purchase all of these items online at our store.

 Nu Goth Sister: Pastel Goth